 Do succulents need to be placed in a sunny spot in your home?

 Yes, succulents most definitely need direct sunlight.
 I would recommend a windowsill that receives a substantial amount of sun.
 I’ve tried growing them in containers on my kitchen table that is close to a window, but doesn’t receive direct light throughout the day, and they did not do nearly as well as those in the windowsill.

 Do succulents need special soil?

 There is soil that is formulated specifically for succulents and cactus plants.
 It mimics the soil found in their natural habitat and allows for proper drainage.

 You never want the leaves to sit in water because it can cause rot, so I add a layer of pea gravel on top of the soil as well.
 This gives the leaves something to rest on that does not hold moisture, thus keeping them dry and happy.

 In some areas, you can plant succulents right in the ground and they will survive year round.
 Where I live that is definitely not the case, but if you live in zones 8 or 9 in the United States, you might want to look into it.
 (Or maybe you already know, because you see them growing naturally!)
 I know nothing about living in mild year-round temperatures, so I will just speak to how to grow them in containers outdoors.

 If you plan to place your container of succulents outdoors, I would definitely recommend making sure it has adequate drainage holes.
 If it rains enough, the soil will never have time to dry out, and the water will just sit in the bottom without those holes.

 Also, you’ll need to pull your container inside once the weather is too cold for them to survive.
-I always take mine inside when the nights get to be in the upper 40s.
+I always take mine inside when the nights get to be in the upper 40s, but definitely before any frost.
 They certainly can not handle a frost.
 Just be sure to put it in a sunny window and water every so often, as mentioned above.

 Like it?
 Pin it.
 (Thank you!)